anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 4. even if the mapping is present, due to virtual hosting, it may not map back to the name used in the ACL.

-This is not a successful strategy, and do not use it.
+This is not a successful strategy, its use is NOT RECOMMENDED.

 XXX --- explain in detail how this can fail.